MedSAE: Dissecting MedCLIP Representations with Sparse Autoencoders: Background and related work

 \subsection{Mechanistic Interpretability for Healthcare}

-While the literature on mechanistic interpretability in healthcare remains relatively limited, there is a growing interest in applying sparse autoencoders (SAEs) to reveal interpretable representations in medical imaging models.
-For instance, \cite{dreyer2025semanticlens} employed SAEs to debug melanoma detection networks, uncovering dataset biases through neuron activation patterns.
-Similarly, \cite{abdulaal2024xrayworth15features} used SAEs to generate radiology reports by mapping image tokens into interpretable features, achieving both transparency and competitive diagnostic performance.
-More recently, \cite{le2024learningbiologicallyrelevantfeatures} applied SAEs to vision transformers in histopathology, identifying biologically meaningful features, such as specific cell types, with improved robustness to confounding factors.
+While the literature on mechanistic interpretability in healthcare remains relatively limited, there is a growing interest in applying SAEs to reveal interpretable representations in medical imaging models.
+For instance, SAEs are employed to debug melanoma detection networks, uncovering dataset biases through neuron activation patterns~\cite{dreyer2025semanticlens}.
+Similarly, SAEs are also used to generate radiology reports by mapping image tokens into interpretable features, achieving both transparency and competitive diagnostic performance~\cite{abdulaal2024xrayworth15features}.
+More recently, SAEs are applied to vision transformers in histopathology, identifying biologically meaningful features, such as specific cell types, with improved robustness to confounding factors~\cite{le2024learningbiologicallyrelevantfeatures}.
 A major challenge across these works lies in naming and semantically grounding the discovered features.
 Building on this foundation, our work further investigates SAEs in medical vision models, specifically for radiological imaging, by training a ReLU-based SAE on MedCLIP, a vision-language model for chest X-rays, and introducing a domain-specific framework for neuron naming and interpretability evaluation.